 Fluoride is provided through drinking water, toothpaste, mouthwash and supplements (tablets or drops).
 Gels and rinses applied by your dentist may also contain fluoride.

 If fluoride is available in other ways, why is it added to our drinking water?

 Fluoridation of community water supplies is the best way to provide oral health protection to a large number of people at a low cost.
 All members of a community can have the same benefits of fluoride in their water, regardless of their ages and socioeconomic status.

 Who is responsible for the fluoride levels in our drinking water?

-The responsibility of fluoridation of drinking water supplies is a decision that is made by each municipality, in collaboration with the provincial government and Health Canada.
+The responsibility of fluoridation of drinking water supplies is a decision that is made by each municipality, in collaboration with the provincial/territorial government and Health Canada.
 Together, through the Federal-Provincial-Territorial Committee on Drinking Water, both levels of government develop the Guidelines for Canadian Drinking Water Quality.
-These guidelines are reviewed and revised periodically to take into account new scientific knowledge.
+These guidelines are reviewed and revised periodically to take into account new evidence-based scientific knowledge.

 Should we stop drinking fluoridated water if we are getting it from other sources?

 For most individuals, only using fluoridated toothpaste is not enough; the oral health benefits from CWF build on those from fluoride toothpaste.
 The fact that individuals receive fluoride from multiple sources is taken into account when recommended water fluoridation levels are determined.
 In 2008, a Fluoride Expert Panel recommended Health Canada “adopt a level of 0.7 mg/L as the optimal target concentration for fluoride in drinking water, which would prevent excessive intake of fluoride through multiple sources of exposure.”
 Greater lifetime exposure to CWF has also been found to be connected to lower decay rates.